phonkee/go-swag/README.md

 // new path, variable `id` should be automatically added post.Path("/{id}", func(p swag.Pather) {
-	p.PathArgument("id").Type(swag.Integer)
+	// we can define for all actions that id is an integer (yay) p.PathArgument("id").Type(swag.Integer)
 }).Get(
     // provide all available responses